+creation of the calendar will ensure that scholar data is measured on both a benchmark (Next Generation Learning Standards) and incremental basis (unit assessments, progress monitoring, Aimsweb, etc) so that we are monitoring scholar proficiency against standards and growth over time. able to compare end of year data to years past.
+We will also use the benchmark data 4 times per year to ascertain the standards scholars have already mastered so that we can tailor units of study accordingly.
 We will use Aimsweb and POWER goals to track scholar progress over time; this will give us incremental growth based on individual assessments between benchmark assessments.
 We will then use the benchmark assessments to determine reliability of interim assessments as we will have a standard point of comparison for scholar growth.
-Weekly Data Meeting The Weekly Data Meeting Structure We will know if the Weekly Professional Structure (WDM) is a two part meeting where teacher teams unpack standards using Know/Show/How3 Protocol and then use a set of data or scholar work exemplars to determine scholar strengths and areas for strengthening.
+Weekly Data Meetings for teams to review data and scholar work products Professional development on data aggregation and use (Plan, Do, Study, Act) Weekly Data Meeting Structure The Weekly Data Meeting Structure (WDM) is a two part meeting where teacher teams unpack standards using Know/Show/How 3 Protocol and then use a set of data or scholar exemplars to determine scholar strengths and areas for We will know if the Weekly Data Meeting structure is working based on Insight Data Responses from Teachers, Parents and Children.
+Professional Development - Weekly Data Meeting Structure Professional Development - We will

 In part one teams determine what the standard requires scholars to know, how scholars would show or evidence their knowledge and a tiered system for breaking the know and show down into: whole class, small group and individual scaffolds (How3).
-Data Meeting structure is working based on Insight Data Responses from Teachers, Parents and Children.
-We will also use our benchmark data and interim assessments (POWER goals, AIMsweb, unit assessments, etc) to monitor scholar growth over time as compared to years past.
-We will use this Development - Weekly Data Meeting Structure Professional Development - We will provide teachers with resources and opportunities to delve into the practical application of what to do with scholar data from collection through the application of different results growth data to adjust course accordingly.